Meet Josie Canseco, Jose Canseco's Daughter and Logan Paul's Ex

-Josie Canseco: Age, Bio, More Details About Logan Paul's Ex and Jose Canseco's Daughter
+Josie Canseco: The Essential Details About Jose Canseco's Daughter and Logan Paul's Ex

-Former MLB player Jose Canseco's daughter, Josie, has taken over headlines in recent months for several reasons.
-Her complicated relationship with YouTuber Logan Paul sparked some stories, especially after Canseco said that he wanted to fight his daughter's ex.
-She has also built up a sizable fanbase through her career and Instagram profile.
-Here are the important details to know about Josie.
+Josie Canseco, the daughter of controversial MLB alum Jose Canseco, has become quite the star in her own right recent months for several reasons.
+Her complicated relationship with YouTuber Logan Paul — a divisive personality in his own right —sparked loads of gossip and sensational stories, especially after Canseco said that he wanted to fight him in wake of the breakup.
+She has also built up a sizable fanbase through her own modeling career and her popular Instagram profile.
+So, with all this buzz around her, those around the internet wanted to know more about the rising influencer.

 The 24-year-old was born in Florida to Canseco and former model and television personality Jessica Canseco.
 The former MLB player met Jessica at a Hooters back in the 1990s before tying the knot in 1996 and welcoming Josie into the world.
 However, they finalized their divorce in 1999.
 Both Josie and Jessica later appeared on TV together during a season of Hollywood Exes.